A. K. Hamilton Jenkin: Birth and education

 He was born in Redruth on 29 October 1900, the son of Alfred Hamilton Jenkin, and his wife, Amy Louisa Keep.
 He attended University College, Oxford, where in 1919 he became a friend of the famous author, C.S.
 Lewis: both were members of the Martlets Literary Society.
 He graduated as M.A. and B.Litt. at the University of Oxford.

 Cornish activities

 Jenkin was a founder bard of the Gorseth Kernow in 1928, taking the bardic name Lef Stenoryon ('Voice of the Tinners').
 He was involved in persuading Cornwall County Council to set up Cornwall Record Office in the 1950s, and served on its committee until his death.
 In 1959 he was elected President of the Federation of Old Cornwall Societies, a position he also held in 1960 and in 1962 he became its first life President.

 He was elected President of the Royal Institution of Cornwall for the years 1958, 1959 and was vice-president in 1977.

 Recognition as a historian

+Portrait of A K Hamilton Jenkin by Leonard Fuller in the Cornish Studies Library collection.

 In 1954 he was elected a Fellow of the Society of Antiquaries and was awarded his honorary degree of Doctor of Letters by the University of Exeter in 1978.